saraswathyamjith/PoweringSTEMHacks-Website/README.md

 ## 🧰 Technologies

-- HTML5 for page structure
+- HTML for page structure
-- CSS (assumed to be embedded or external)
+- CSS
 - Static image hosting for sponsor logos and media

 ## 🔧 How to Run Locally